ricklesauceur/deckardesunreplicante/_posts/2015-07-22-climate-change.md

 Each person in France consume 600 energetic slave per day.

+It means that our way of life, without machine or energetic solution like petroleum and electricity, would need 600 others persons each to be possible.

 He also demonstrates the link between energy availability and growth.

 I am personally completely synced with his thinking.

+**Science**.